What It’s Like to Make an Adoption Plan

 What’s It Like to Place Your Baby for Adoption?

 “As soon as I found out I was pregnant, I knew I couldn’t give my baby the kind of life that I wanted to.
-My boyfriend and I were both going to college full-time and I quickly realized that we couldn’t become parents right then.
+My boyfriend and I were going to college full-time, and I quickly realized we couldn’t become parents right then.
 How would we afford everything a baby needs when we were only working part-time at two work-study jobs?!

 While it was challenging to choose adoption, it has honestly been the most rewarding experience of my life.
 I was able to continue with my college plans and goals while at the same time giving my son two loving parents who are financially stable and responsible.
 Adoption let me give my son the BEST life possible!